PennTURBO/getBpMappingsFromTermList/ChEBI_annotations.md

-The script `getBpMappingsFromTermList.py` was written to retrieve mappings between ChEBI terms and DrOn terms from the BioPortal API.
+The script `getBpMappingsFromTermList.py` was written to retrieve mappings from ChEBI terms to DrOn terms from the BioPortal API.
 The output, like `ChEBI_to_DrOn_BpMappingsFromTermList.out.tsv`, only contains the term IDs/URIs.

 This document addresses adding labels and synonyms, from both sources, in order help with quality control.
 Adding this capability to `getBpMappingsFromTermList.py` was considered, but in order to clarify some filtering opportunities, manually issued SPARQL queries and a short R merging script were used instead.
+The resulting labeled mappings can be found in https://github.com/PennTURBO/getBpMappingsFromTermList/blob/master/ChEBI_to_DrOn_BpMappingsFromTermList.out.withLabels.tsv

 For example, rosuvastatin is modeled with different terms in the two ontologies: `obo:CHEBI_38545` and `obo:DRON_00018679`.
 When DrOn asserts that Crestor tablets have `obo:DRON_00018679` as an active ingredient, it breaks the potential link to ChEBI's 'anticholesteremic drug'.
+So `obo:DRON_00018679` could be retired from the DrugOntology and replaced with `obo:CHEBI_38545`.

-For ChEBI, let's only consider terms that are rdfs:subClassOf* obo:CHEBI_24431 (chemical entity).
-That is, don't examine the labels of roles, etc. for the purpose of aligning with DrOn.
+For ChEBI, let's only consider terms that are `rdfs:subClassOf*` `obo:CHEBI_24431` ('chemical entity').
+That is, don't bother examining the labels of roles, etc. for the purpose of aligning with DrOn.

-_Could we possibly constrain even more?
-Molecular entity and chemical substance?_
+_Could we possibly constrain this even more?
+Just examining the labels of Molecular entities and chemical substances?_

     CHEBI:24431 chemical entity
         CHEBI:59999 chemical substance